 Condition your beard obsessively

 By “obsessively” we mean daily and this is a point we can’t emphasize enough.
 Light colored beards have a different texture than darker beards.
 When your beard first starts to get gray, silver, or white hair, you’ll notice that those hairs are wiry and stick out from the rest.
 But as your beard transitions to all-white or all-silver, it softens up.
-So, you need to condition like a maniac, even more than when you had a darker beard.
+So, you need to condition (with beard oil, utility balm, or beard softener) like a maniac, even more than when you had a darker beard.
 Doing so will keep your beard soft and flowing.
 Trust us, it will be as soft as silk – and don’t be surprised if people come up to you and ask to feel your beard.
 If you’re comfortable with it, don’t hesitate to let them feel the greatness.

 Change the color schemes in your wardrobe